tglucksmann/buybitcoinworldwide.github.io/_exchanges/coinbase.md

 con2:
 con3:
 ---
 Coinbase is a Bitcoin company based in San Francisco.
-Coinbase is the world's largest Bitcoin broker, and also offers an exchange, wallet, and developer API.
+[Coinbase](http://buybitcoinww.co/buycoinbase){:rel="nofollow"} is the world's largest Bitcoin broker, and also offers an exchange, wallet, and developer API.
 Here we'll review its brokerage services.

 ## Payment Methods Accepted
 Coinbase supports 30+ countries.
 The payment methods available depend on your country.